 Women’s Version of the Asolo Falcon GV

 We tested the men’s Falcon GV for this review, and Asolo makes the boot in a women’s model that comes in at the same price and weighs less at 1 pound 14.2 ounces per pair.
-The women’s Falcon GV also differs in sizes and colorways, which include pink, green, or blue accents, but the rest of the design remains identical.
+The women’s Falcon GV also differs in sizes and colorways, but the rest of the design remains identical.
 Both boots share the same suede and polyester upper, Gore-Tex waterproof membrane, and relatively shallow lugs.
 Unfortunately, unlike much of the competition, Asolo doesn’t make the Falcon GV in a non-waterproof model, although we found that the boot still breathed well.

 - Comfortable, tough, and relatively light, which is a rare trifecta in the hiking boot world.